• Skip to main content

 pan of unbaked stuffed pasta shells

-suggestions and recipe tips
+Suggestions and recipe tips

 • Make sure to drain off any grease after sautéing the Italian sausage so the sauce isn't too oily.